 Additional Ingredients in the Costco Hot Dog Ingredients List

-Besides the core meat blend, several other components contribute to the hot dog’s signature appeal.
-These ingredients serve various functions—from enhancing flavor to preserving freshness.
+Besides beef, several other components contribute to the hot dog’s signature appeal.
+These ingredients serve different functions, from keeping the frank juicy to preserving cured-meat color and flavor.

-• Water: Added during processing to maintain juiciness.
+- Water: Added during processing to help maintain moisture and a juicy bite.

 The Role of Preservatives